 Academic Integrity Office Tips for Students: Honor Code

+Don’t feel like reading?
+Listen to a podcast discussion instead.
 As an ASU student, you are part of a world-class learning community.
 Being a part of this special community holds both benefits and obligations.
-One of those obligations is to pursue your academic studies in accordance with the ideals outlined in the ASU Student Honor Code.
-Academic integrity is the cornerstone of everything that we…
+One of those obligations is to pursue your academic studies in accordance with the ideals outlined in the ASU Student Honor…

 Academic Integrity Office Tips for Students: Develop Good Study Habits

+Don’t feel like reading?
+Listen to a podcast discussion instead.
 One of the cool things about college is how each semester is a new beginning, a chance to do just a little bit (or maybe a lot) better than the last.
-If you are a senior, take a minute to think back on your academic career.
-You probably realize that you are a much better…
+If you are a senior, take a minute to think back on your academic…

 Essential Reading: Books to elevate your outlook